NLmeng/KORE-SSIS-Project/README.md

 #### Outcomes:

-- **Successful Records**:
-  - Successfully extracted, transformed, and loaded into the `stg.Users` table.
+- Successfully extracted, transformed, and loaded 33 rows into the `stg.Users` table.

 ### 2. Data Cleaning: Remove Duplicates

-**Overview**: identify and remove duplicate records in the staging table based on the UserID, ensuring to keep track (assuming we want to sum the total) of the total purchase amount, the oldest registration date, and the most recent login date.
+**Overview**: identify and remove duplicate records in the staging table based on the UserID, ensuring to keep track (assuming we want to sum the total) of the total purchase amount, keep the oldest registration date, and keep the most recent login date.

 #### Steps:

 1. **Execute SQL Task: Transform - Remove Duplicates**: executes SQL statements to remove duplicate records in the `stg.Users` table, keeping the relevant information.
-I merged dupes with the same UserID by summing purchase total, keep min reg date, keep max log date, and keep other info same as the entry with max login date.
+I merged dupes with the same UserID by summing purchase total, keep oldest registration date, keep newest login date, and keep other info the same as the entry with the newest login date.

 2. **SQL Script**: